robinmin/xally/README.md

   x-ally->>openai.com: access chatGPT via original token openai.com->>x-ally: response the answers to the client
 ```
-  - `Centralized shared mode`：Through `xally_server` as a relay server (essentially a reverse proxy server), the ability to use chatGPT is open to specific groups (the server needs to hold the chatGPT access token).
+  - `Centralized sharing model`：Through `xally_server` as a relay server (essentially a reverse proxy server), the ability to use chatGPT is open to specific groups (the server needs to hold the chatGPT access token).
 All the client needs to hold is the access token of `xally_server`, which is convenient for enterprises to control and manage the permissions after importing chatGPT.
 ```mermaid
 %% xally with xally-server
 sequenceDiagram